Women’s Backpacking Gear

 Cons

 The Mountain Hardwear Ghost Whisperer (men’s / women’s) has been a favorite of thru-hikers and ultralight aficionados for years.
-This jacket is everything you need and nothing you don’t for staying warm on fast and light adventures.
+This jacket provides everything you need—and nothing you don’t—to stay warm during fast and light adventures.

 We’re huge fans.
-Managing Editor, Ben Applebaum-Bauch, has hiked over 6,000 miles in the Ghost Whisperer, including thru-hikes of the CDT, PCT, and numerous shorter long trails.
-He loves the packability and wind resistance and cites it as one of his all-time favorite pieces of gear.
-It’s also a go-to for CleverHiker Founder, Dave Collins, who’s put several hundred miles on the Ghost Whisperer on trips through Yosemite, the Sawtooth Wilderness, and beyond.
+CleverHiker’s Managing Editor, Ben Applebaum-Bauch, hiked over 6,000 miles in the Ghost Whisperer, including thru-hikes of the CDT, PCT, and numerous shorter trails.
+He loves its packability and wind resistance, calling it one of his all-time favorite pieces of gear.
+It’s also a go-to for CleverHiker Founder Dave Collins, who’s logged several hundred miles in the jacket on trips through Yosemite, the Sawtooth Wilderness, and the PNW Cascades.

-The Ghost Whisperer is also a sleek, athletic fit and layer-able design with basic features like high hand warmer pockets and hem adjustments.
-When supplemented with a lightweight fleece or a burly rain shell, you’re set in most wet and cold shoulder-season conditions.
+The Ghost Whisperer also features a sleek, athletic fit with basic yet functional features like high handwarmer pockets and hem adjustments.
+When paired with a lightweight fleece or a burly rain shell, it’s ideal for most cold and wet shoulder-season conditions.
 And, because this model is so lightweight, it dries quickly.

 MontBell Plasma 1000 Alpine Down Parka